isomerpages/ogp/_about-us/pm/reshma.md

   - RedeemSG
 accomplishments: >-
-  * Identified and resolved the merchant app expiry problem for RedeemSG to reduce the influx of Zendesk tickets.
+  * Identified and resolved the merchant app expiry problem for RedeemSG to reduce the influx of Zendesk tickets

-  * Successfully trained the supermarket chief cashiers, CA/DAs, and PA staff for CDC Tranche 3, and coordinated with PA, IMDA, and supermarkets on training sessions.
+  * Successfully trained the supermarket chief cashiers, CA/DAs, and PA staff for CDC Tranche 3, and coordinated with PA, IMDA, and supermarkets on training sessions

-  * Led the product vision and MVP scoping Hackathon projectPaws Together
+  * Led the product vision and MVP scoping Hackathon project Paws Together
 quote: ""
 linkedinId: ""